Updated: April 2026

 eXp Realty Brokerage · GTA & Niagara Region

 Whether you’re drafting a lease or reviewing one as a tenant, we can walk you through what holds up and what creates problems.
 Free consultation for GTA and Niagara Region clients.
+For LTB filings or legal advice on contested clauses, we always refer clients to a licensed paralegal.

 Talk to Our Team